simplex-chat/simplex-chat/graph-chat.md

   - `RKBi` - Bob's recipient key of `CBi`.
   - `SKBi` - Alice's sender key of `CBi`.

+### Creating duplex connection

-To create a duplex connection initiated by Alice, Alice's and Bob's apps follow these steps.
+To create a duplex connection initiated by Alice, Alice's and Bob's apps follow these steps:

 1. Alice's app initiates duplex connection:
    1. it creates `n` unidirectional connections ("edges") `CAi` (step 1 in [edge-messaging][3]) that are defined by: